Skip to main content

 Sydney Metro is revolutionising how Australia’s biggest city travels, connecting Sydney’s north west, west, south west and greater west to fast, reliable turn-up-and-go metro services with fully accessible stations.

-The metro program includes the operational Metro North West Line and three projects under construction:
+The metro program includes the operational M1 Line and three projects under construction:

 Sydney Metro enhances public spaces with vibrant transport precincts, acting as a catalyst for renewal and better connections.